 However, not everyone qualifies for USAA insurance.
-Of the remaining insurers, Allstate received the best reviews of our surveyed customers.
-Despite Allstate being one of the most expensive car insurance companies in the state, on average, consumers appear more satisfied than they are with State Farm, GEICO or Progressive.
+Of the remaining insurers, Allstate received the best reviews from our surveyed customers.
+Despite Allstate being one of the most expensive car insurance companies in the state, on average, consumers appear more satisfied than they are with State Farm, Geico or Progressive.

 |N/A||Louisiana Farm Bureau||N/A||N/A|

 We also collected customer service information from three other sources we trust: the National Association of Insurance Commissioners (NAIC), J.D.
 Power and AM Best.

 2019 NAIC complaint index